japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingJoinStrategy.md

 Stream-stream join without equality predicate is not supported
 ```

-`StreamingJoinStrategy` is used exclusively when <<spark-sql-streaming-IncrementalExecution.adoc#, IncrementalExecution>> is requested to plan a streaming query.
+`StreamingJoinStrategy` is used exclusively when <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> is requested to plan a streaming query.

 [[logging]]
 [TIP]